shankartocode/Wordpress-Plugin-for-Book-Search/README.md

 You can see an option library books where you can create new books.

 It has,
-Price
+Price,
-ISBN Number
+ISBN Number,
-Date added to library
+Date added to library,
-Source
+Source,
-Rights
+Rights,
-Published Year
+Published Year,
-Rating
+Rating,
 Language

 as an custom meta box